 Finnish insurance companies provide health insurance only for permanent residents of Finland who can speak Finnish, taking out a private health insurance before your arrival in Finland is strongly recommended.

-The University of Eastern Finland has negotiated together with other higher education institutes in Finland an insurance with MARSH/SIP.
-Their insurance is primarily intended for students, but also staff members and their families are eligible for this insurance.
-You are welcome to choose any reliable insurance broker.
-Please consult the insurance brokers in the country of your residence or contact international insurance providers.
+Below you can find some international insurance companies but you are welcome to choose any reliable insurance broker.
+Please consult the insurance brokers in the country of your residence or contact international insurance providers

 Further information